ratsakatika/camera-traps/README.md

 VS Code also provides tools to "clone" (copy) a repository.
 You can alternatively download everything as a zip file by clicking on the green 'code' button at the top of this page.

-Now you will need to create a ["virtual environment"](https://docs.python.org/3/library/venv.html) and install all the packages needed to run the alert system.
+Now you will need to create a ["virtual environment"](https://docs.python.org/3/library/venv.html) and install all the packages required to run the alert system.
 Open a new terminal (within VS Code or your operating system), navigate to the newly created camera-traps folder (`cd camera-traps`), and create a virtual environment with the required modules using pip (recommended) or conda (<a href="https://docs.anaconda.com/miniconda/#" target="_blank">download here</a>).

   - Create a pip virtual environment (recommended):
     ```bash